btilki/Deploy-a-Java-App-from-ECR-to-EKS-in-Jenkins-CI-CD-Pipeline/README.md

 ## 5. Security and Best Practices

-- All sensitive credentials (AWS, Docker/ECR, GitLab) are managed securely via Jenkins credentials.
+- All sensitive credentials (AWS, Docker/ECR, GitHub) are managed securely via Jenkins credentials.
 - The pipeline uses dynamic variable injection for image tags and Kubernetes manifests.
 - Amazon Corretto and Alpine Linux are used for a slim and secure runtime.